jstonge/hello-research-groups/docs/hysteresis.md

 </style>

-# Hysteresis in the social sciences
+# Computational hysteresis in the social sciences

-In the previous section, we show that computati
+In the previous sections, we defined the computational turn and reviewed literature on various non-meritocratic factors that shape academia, e.g. institutional prestige and labor advantage, the unequal impact of parenthood, and gendered attrition in faculty careers.
+Here, we begin to put everything together to show how the computational turn, via _computational hysteresis_, ought to exacerbate some of the observed gendered bias observed in academia, if nothing is done.

+Hysteresis is a well-known idea from physics applied to a plethora of domains.
+In ecology, this is tied to alternative stable states and critical transition.
+Empirically, ecologists are interested in how perturbation to an ecosystem force communities  out of their original stable state.

 ## A group-based master equations model of hysteresis